 The size of the edible CBD market varies depending on the data you read.
 One thing we know is that it’s enormous.
 One report suggests it will reach $5.16 billion by 2027.
-More optimistic research suggests it will exceed $4 billion by 2022.
+More optimistic research suggests it will reach $34.15 billion by 2031.
 Among the CBD snack category, it appears as if drinks, bars, and gummies are the most desired products.

 Although CBD oils and tinctures remain popular, there is a growing demand for more convenient forms.
 An increasing number of organizations have heeded the calls of customers.
 For example, you can now quickly and easily purchase PureKana CBD edibles and products from dozens of more vendors.

 Despite the money involved, there is still an element of mystery surrounding the market.
 In this guide, we investigate CBD edibles further and provide information on its different forms.

 CBD Edibles: What Are They?

 As you can probably guess, CBD-infused edibles are a form of cannabidiol that you can eat.
 Although people still use CBD oil, they find that edibles are an easier and more enjoyable method of consumption.
 For some, the bitter taste of hemp isn’t especially palatable.
 While brands offer flavored oils, there is also the issue of texture.
 You also have to place the tincture beneath your tongue and hold it for at least 60 seconds.